garrandall/popular-music-data/tracks/just-a-little-while-janet-jackson.md

 I'll make 'em wait all day long
 If you wanna get a little wild

-I dont want to be a distraction to you
+I don't want to be a distraction to you
 No no no
 So maybe I'll just lay around
 Play by myself
 While touching on my favorite fruit
-Ooh ooh ooh ooh
+Oh oh oh oh

 Can't stop thinking bout the things we do
 And how it feels making love to you